 - Match just the Star Ball – win $1, odds of 1 in 16.9

 The overall odds of winning any prize for the base game are 1 in 9.63 or a win on about 10% of all tickets purchased.

 Dakota Cash is the only in-state draw game exclusive to South Dakota.
 It’s a typical draw lotto game where players pick 5 numbers out of a pool of 35 in order to win a payout.

-The minimum jackpot for Dakota Cash is $20,000, and it grows until it’s claimed.
+The minimum jackpot for Dakota Cash is $20,000, growing until it’s claimed.